fashima/Python/README.md

 <p>I designed this program to simulate a simple ATM operation.
 There are 4 actions built with if/else condition and while loop.
 One of my favorite projects so far</p>
 <h2>[Project 006] Bible Verses Generator</h2>
 <p>As a Christian, my heart delights in God.
 For a long time I think about what I can create to honor and share God's word.
 This simple program is one of the answers to this search.</p>
+<h2>[Project 007] Password Generator</h2>
+<p>Unfortunately, Internet users are unable to create strong passwords.
+I have seen many reports in the news about people being hacked every day and the most common mistake they make is a weak password.
+I developed this program to help people create a better password.</p>